 Biological Determinism: See Physiological Determinism.

 Depth Psychotherapy: Depth psychotherapy is a collection of psychotherapy approaches that value self-awareness, the power of the unconscious, life-long growth, a breadth of human experience, and intimate (depth) relationships.
 “Depth psychology is that specialized branch of psychotherapy that concerns itself with the phenomenology of the ‘unconscious'” (Diamond, 1996, p.
 89).
+Depth psychology is also sometimes used to refer specifically to Jungian therapy; however, in the context of most existential scholarship, it refers to the broader definition.

 Existential Givens: See givens.

 Infinitude; Infinite: The infinite is that which has no limitations.
-For example, God is often considered to be infinite by religious individuals; Similarly, space is often to believed to be infinite.
+For example, God is often considered to be infinite by religious individuals.
+Similarly, space is often to believed to be infinite.
 Compare with finite.

 Mitwelt: One of three German terms, along with Umwelt and Eigenwelt, often used together in existential theory to represent different aspects of our existential reality.
 Mitwelt refers to the world of fellow people or relational context.